awesomedotnetcore/LambdaSharpTool/Docs/Module-Parameter.md

 <dt><code>Scope</code></dt>
 <dd>
-The <code>Scope</code> attribute specifies which functions need to have access to this parameter.
+The <code>Scope</code> attribute specifies which functions need to have access to this item.
 The <code>Scope</code> attribute can be a comma-separated list or a YAML list of function names.
-If all function need the parameter, then <code>"*"</code> can be used as a wildcard.
+If all function need the item, then <code>"*"</code> can be used as a wildcard.
+In addition, the <code>public</code> can be used to export the item from the module.

 <i>Required</i>: No

-<i>Type</i>: Either String or List of String
+<i>Type</i>: Comma-delimited String or List of String
 </dd>

 <dt><code>Section</code></dt>